frequently asked questions for medical evaluatORS

 A: Before submitting an application, all prospective evaluators must complete the EAHR Training Series, which includes Module 1: Introduction to the EAHR, Module 2: Introduction to Humanitarian-Based Immigration Protection, and Module 3: Medical Evaluations for Asylum and Humanitarian Protection.
 The training series takes roughly 3 hours total to complete and is designed to equip volunteers with the foundations to begin conducting evaluations for survivors of torture, persecution and human rights abuses.

-please click here to follow the steps to submit a volunteer application!
+Once you have completed the EAHR Training Series, please click here to follow the steps to submit a volunteer application!

 CONtact us